peige07/BikeStoresProject-repo/README.md

 #### Joining the sales.orders_items table

-Next I wanted to determine the total sales volume and the revenue generated.
+Next, I wanted to determine the total sales volume and the revenue generated.
 In order to do this we will combine the sales.order_items table with the table we just created using the key order_id and use the SUM functions.
 The GROUP BY clause was added at the end of the query to allow it to run properly with the functions being present.

 **Query performed:**